WeiXiongUST/Building-Math-Agents-with-Multi-Turn-Iterative-Preference-Learning/inference/README.md

 ## 2 The General Process of Inference

-The current codes are implemented specially for Gemma (mainly in terms of the prompt format).
-Fix this to automatically work for other models later...
+The current codes are implemented specially for Gemma, Mistral, deepseek, and Llama3 (mainly in terms of the prompt format).
+You should include gemma, mistral, deepseek, or llama in the model name so that the code can specify the prompt format.

 **Step 1** To start with, we prepare a prompt (problem) into the following Gemma format: